TROLLING SPINNER HARNESSES FOR WALLEYE

 A CUT ABOVE THE REST

 The success of the Hammer Time Spinner starts with the quality components used in manufacturing.
-The 60 inch leader is tied using premium 15# test fluorocarbon line.
+The 60-inch leader is tied using a premium 15# test fluorocarbon line.
 Fluorocarbon line is super tough and nearly invisible in the water.
 A pair of premium quality Eagle Claw No. 2 beak hooks are snelled onto the leader, followed by a series of colorful beads chosen to contrast nicely with the blade color.
 Hildebrandt uses a “quick change” clevice that makes it easy to change blade size and color in seconds.
-The blades are Colorado style and legendary Hildebrandt quality.
-Anglers can choose from No. 4, 5 or 6 size blades and 18 different color options.
+The blades are Colorado-style and have legendary Hildebrandt quality.
+Anglers can choose from No. 4, 5, or 6 size blades and 18 different color options.

 Structure fishing with spinners is a “speed sensitive” presentation.
 Savvy walleye anglers fish these rigs by trolling just fast enough to get the blade rotating on the harness.
 A trolling speed of 1.2 to 1.5 MPH is about perfect for structure trolling with Hammer Time Walleye Spinners.
 Either an electric motor or a small gasoline kicker motor can be used to achieve these precise and slow trolling speeds.